kubedb/cli/docs/guides/postgres/initialization/snapshot_source.md

 If you have changed the name of either namespace or snapshot object, please modify the YAMLs used in this tutorial accordingly.

-> Note: Yaml files used in this tutorial are stored in [docs/examples/postgres](https://github.com/kubedb/cli/tree/master/docs/examples/postgres) folder in github repository [kubedb/cli](https://github.com/kubedb/cli).
+> Note: Yaml files used in this tutorial are stored in [docs/examples/postgres](https://github.com/kubedb/cli/tree/master/docs/examples/postgres) folder in GitHub repository [kubedb/cli](https://github.com/kubedb/cli).

 ## Create PostgreSQL with Snapshot source